There is always room for improvement when it comes to creating an amazing customer experience.

-- Loves to drink Chardonnay and go to yoga class two times a week
+- Loves to drink Chardonnay and go to a yoga class two times a week.

 - She often feels overwhelmed with her two children trying to keep the house in order.

-Your customer personas can be as detailed as you want them to be.
+Your customer personas can vary.
 By creating personas, your agents can put a face to their customers and better understand how they can assist and improve your customer experience.

-Let’s say some agents are in charge of interacting through chatbot.
+Let’s say some agents are to interact through chatbot.
 You might have customers engaging who have already purchased.
-Others might be visiting for the first time and are just in the awareness stage.
+Others might visit for the first time and are just in the awareness stage.